The Human Menagerie: Critical reception

-On its release, Roy Carr of New Musical Express reviewed The Human Menagerie and felt many of the songs "smack of a bygone era when rock became pretentious and punch-drunk from an over-abuse of psychedelics".
-He continued, "Such claptrap could be palmed off as being 'surreal' if it were not for the colourless and tasteless musical stew these raw dumplings have been dropped in.
-All The Human Menagerie proves is that Cockney Rebel are a hype and a rather effete one at that."
 Dave Lewis of the Acton Gazette considered the album to have "some genuinely original and exciting ideas".
 He wrote, "The music is an extension of the fag-glam rock cliché, but with a more musical and slicker sheen to it.
 Harley's voice is nothing to shout about, but the flat, almost bored tone gives a strange haunting effect to the songs."
-James Belsey of the Bristol Evening Post expected "something better than this rather thin album" and noted that the band's sound "owes a lot to Crocker's violin playing, and he's by no means the best violinist in rock".
+Roy Carr of the NME felt that many of the songs "smack of a bygone era when rock became pretentious and punch-drunk from an over-abuse of psychedelics".
+He continued, "Such claptrap could be palmed off as being 'surreal' if it were not for the colourless and tasteless musical stew these raw dumplings have been dropped in.
+All The Human Menagerie proves is that Cockney Rebel are a hype and a rather effete one at that."
+James Belsey of the Bristol Evening Post expected "something better than this rather thin album" and believed that the band's sound "owes a lot to Crocker's violin playing, and he's by no means the best violinist in rock".
+David Naylor of the Western Daily Press called Cockney Rebel "more ponced-up clowns cashing in on this the last and worst period of rock" and added that they are "dreary and mumbling and trying too hard to be different".

 In the US, Billboard praised the album as "very pleasant soft rock sparked by folky electric violin work and subtle percussion" and believed it could generate "strong FM play action".
 Cash Box commented, "A devastating brand of rock and some very clever arranging highlight this great debut LP.
 Featured on this LP are such fantastic tunes as 'Hideaway,' 'Mirror Freak,' 'Death Trip,' 'Sebastian,' and 'Crazy Raver,' each of which holds its own special magic."
 Bill Provick of the Canadian newspaper The Ottawa Citizen noted the album had "some rather interesting ideas, approaches and styles", but felt "they are all scattered throughout the never-changing mush of play-acting".
 He added, "The music has a multitude of low-key gimmicks but no real soul to hang them on.
 The David Bowie vocals seem programmed and have no edge.
 The instrumentation is cleverly diversified but comes out one dimensional and plastic."